-- Initial enquiry On receiving an enquiry from a potential foster carer(s), Ascent Fostering requests basic information to satisfy that the enquirer is capable of fulfilling the organisation's requirements to provide safe and nurturing families.
-If satisfied, Ascent Fostering literature and an application pack are sent to the enquirer. - Initial assessment the management team will consider the information, if appropriate, arrange an initial visit.
-The initial visit report is presented to the recruitment manager; following this, and a decision is made whether or not to proceed.

-- Application to Foster (stage 1) The potential foster carer(s) complete(s) an application form, giving detailed information about them and their family and gives consent for Ascent Fostering to complete necessary checks and enquiries to ascertain their suitability to foster.
-Full Assessment Stage 2.
+- Initial enquiry On receiving an enquiry from a potential foster carer(s), Ascent Fostering requests basic information to satisfy that the enquirer can fulfil the organisation's requirements to provide safe and nurturing families.
+Ascent Fostering literature and an application pack are sent to the enquirer if satisfied. - Initial assessment the management team will consider the information and arrange an initial visit if appropriate.
+The initial visit assessment is presented to the team manager, and a decision is made on whether to proceed. - Application to Foster is Stage 1.
+The potential foster carer(s) complete(s) an application form, giving detailed information about them and their family, and gives consent for Ascent Fostering to complete necessary checks and enquiries to ascertain their suitability to foster.
+Stage 2 is the full Assessment.
 If the decision is made to proceed, a qualified social worker carries out a Form F1 assessment.
-They will visit the applicant(s) home, generally on 6-8 occasions, to meet and collect information about all members of the household and the applicant's experience and skills concerning fostering. - Preparation training (Skills to Foster) is provided which covers the responsibilities of being a foster carer and working with Ascent Fostering.
-All prospective foster carers must attend this training before their approval. - Statutory checks form part of the assessment (stage1/2) and include: - Disclosure and Barring Checks is completed on all adult members of the family and all regular visitors to the household.
-These involve the disclosure of information about any criminal convictions or cautions and other information which may be held by Police or Government agencies relevant to the protection of children. - Enquiries to: Social Services Departments and their Child Protection Registers. - Other agencies, e.g., Schools, Employer (where appropriate) - Medical The applicant(s) is/are required to have a medical examination completed by their G.P., and the report is made available to Ascent Fostering's Medical Adviser for recommendation about the applicant(s) health and any impact on fostering potential. - Personal and relevant work references
+They will visit the applicant(s) home, on 6-8 occasions, to meet and collect information about all household members and the applicant's experience and skills concerning fostering. - Preparation training (Skills to Foster) is provided, which covers the responsibilities of being a foster carer and working with Ascent Fostering.
+All prospective foster carers must attend this training before their approval. - Statutory checks form part of the assessment (Stage 1/2) and include:

-- All information obtained on prospective foster carers is held on file.
-References from external agencies (Police, Social Services, Medical) and personal references cannot be accessed without the consent of both the subject and relevant referee(s). - Assessment report The information obtained forms the basis of an assessment report.
+- Disclosure and Barring Checks are completed on all adult members of the family and all regular visitors to the household.
+These involve the disclosure of information about any criminal convictions or cautions and other information which may be held by Police or Government agencies relevant to the protection of children. - Enquiries to: Social Services Departments and their Child Protection Registers. - Other agencies, e.g., Schools and Employer (where appropriate) - Medical The applicant(s) is/are required to have a medical examination completed by their G.P.
+The report is made available to Ascent Fostering's Medical Adviser for recommendation about the applicant(s) health and any impact on fostering potential. - Personal and relevant work references - All information obtained on prospective foster carers is held on file.
+References from external agencies (Police, Ofsted, Social Services, Medical) and personal references cannot be accessed without the consent of the subject and relevant referee(s). - Assessment report The information obtained forms the basis of an assessment report.
 Ascent Fostering uses the Form F1 format published by the British Association for Adoption and Fostering (BAAF).
 The content of the Form F assessment report is shared with the applicant(s). - Fostering Panel The report is presented to the Fostering Panel.
 The panel makes recommendations about the suitability of applicant(s) to be approved as (a) foster carer(s) with Ascent Fostering Agency.
-To assist in the decisionmaking process, applicants are required to attend the Fostering Panel. - Approval decision The Agency Decision Maker receives the recommendation of the Fostering Panel, and on behalf of the agency makes the final decision about approval/appointment.
+To assist in the decisionmaking process, applicants must attend the Fostering Panel. - Approval decision The Agency Decision Maker receives the recommendation of the Fostering Panel and, on behalf of the agency, makes the final decision about approval/appointment.
 Applicants are informed verbally and in writing about the organisation's decision.